junglok/tem-docs/docs/batch/pbspro.md

 ## **Interactive jobs with GUI(X11)-based applications**

-User can also start an interactive job supporting GUI(X11)-based applications using `qsub -X -V -I` command.
+You can also start an interactive job supporting GUI (X11)-based applications with the `qsub -X -V -I` command.

-The following example shows how to start an interactive job with specified resources on `cpuQ`, having environment variables and X11-forwarding attributes to be set:
+The example below starts an interactive job with specified resources on `cpuQ`, with environment variables and X11-forwarding set:

 ```bash
 $> qsub -X -V -I -q cpuQ -l select=1:ncpus=1:mem=16GB -l walltime=01:00:00
 ```

-The result for the above command is following:
+The result of the above command is as follows:

 ```bash
 qsub: waiting for job 900.tem-ce-al9.sdfarm.kr to start